 Important health and dental info

-The GSS encourages members to create an on-line Blue Cross account with Caresnet, where you can print temporary cards, view your spending to date, check when items with annual maximums renew to the maximum amount again.
-Info on Caresnet is here.
+The GSS encourages members to create an on-line Blue Cross account with Caresnet, where you can submit claims, print temporary insurance cards, and keep track of your benefits.

 Form & booklet downloads

 All the Health & Dental forms can be downloaded from our Forms & PDFs page.

 ● Registered in 3.0 or more ON-CAMPUS units in September or January

 ● Registered in an ON-CAMPUS thesis or dissertation